 I recently had the opportunity to speak to a group of business owners and entrepreneurs on branding.
 A problem I often hear from both business executives and clients is that they have good intentions of streamlining their online presence but the task often falls to the bottom of the to-do list.
 My recent speaking engagement helped to address the solution to this problem, outlining 5 ways to get started.
 I wanted to share with you here too.

-- Plan Ahead: The more planning you do, the easier it will be to remain organized and to establish a routine.
+Plan Ahead: The more planning you do, the easier it will be to remain organized and to establish a routine.
 We work with clients to develop content calendars for blog posts, email marketing messages and social media posts.
 We are often working 1-3 months in the future.
-If you are in need of a content calendar, we offer a free download on our website.

 I hope you found these tips helpful and I invite you to connect with us on social media via Facebook, Twitter and Instagram.
 If you would like to explore this topic more, email us anytime at email@example.com